 This family-owned and operated winery overlooking the Palisades is less than five minutes from downtown Calistoga.
 The family firmly believes winemaking starts in the vineyard — through the soil, climate, and grape growers — and Amici wines reflect the painstaking care taken in each plot of land through to the final product in the glass.

-Insider Tip: Amici offers three tiers of wine club memberships.
-While all three offer access to both Reserve and Vineyard Designate wines, the top two tiers also offer access to Amici’s collection of library wines and large format bottles.
+Insider Tip: Amici offers two tiers of wine club memberships.
+Both offer access to both Reserve and Vineyard Designate wines.

 3130 Old Lawley Toll Road, Calistoga, CA 94515, (707) 967-9560

-While Napa Valley is indeed famous for its amazing cabernet sauvignon, there are also some gorgeous sparkling wines to be found.
+While Napa Valley is indeed famous for its amazing Cabernet Sauvignon, there are also some gorgeous sparkling wines to be found.
 For over 50 years, Schramsberg — “America’s House of Sparkling wine” — has been crafting classic method bubbly as well as still wines.
-The property features candlelit 130-year-old caves (housing up to 2.7 million bottles of aging sparkling wine), which are a bit eerie and a bit romantic at the same time.
-Tours of the caves are currently unavailable until further notice, but you can still get a taste of Schramsberg’s history during one of their outdoor tasting experiences.
+The property features candlelit 130-year-old caves that house up to 2.7 million bottles of aging sparkling wine, which are a bit eerie and a bit romantic at the same time.

 1400 Schramsberg Road, Calistoga, CA 94515, (707) 942-4558